Bayesian Lesion Estimation with a Structured Spike-and-Slab Prior: Methods

 \subsection{Dynamic Posterior Exploration}

 Dynamic posterior exploration (DPE) \citep{Rockova2014}, is an annealing-like strategy, which fixes the slab variance to a large, fixed value.
 The procedure works by starting in a smooth posterior landscape and aims to discover a sparse, multimodal posterior by gradually decreasing the value of the spike parameter until it approximates the spike-and-slab point mass prior.
-Hence, in the beginning we should be able to easily identify a small set of local optima by maximizing the ELBO when the starting spike variance is large.
+When the starting spike variance is large, we should be able to easily identify a small set of local optima by maximizing the ELBO.
 Thereafter, the technique uses the result as a warm start for the next optimization with a reduced spike variance which leads to a more peaked posterior until the last value within a range of spike variances is evaluated and a stable solution to the optimization problem is found.

 The process of dynamic posterior exploration can be split into three parts.
 Firstly, we perform parameter estimation via variational inference over a sequence of $K$ increasing spike variances $\nu_0 \in V = \{\nu_{0}^{(1)}, \dots, \nu_{0}^{(K)}\}$.
-The starting value of the backwards DPE procedure $\nu_{0}^{(K)} \leq \nu_1$ is run first, and then after initializing the parameters when $\nu_0^{(K)}$, every subsequent optimization is run with a successively smaller $\nu_0$ and initialized with the previously estimated variational parameters as a ``warm start'' solution.
+After the initial evaluation of the backwards DPE procedure with $\nu_{0}^{(K)} \leq \nu_1$, every subsequent optimization is run with a successively smaller $\nu_0$ and initialized with the previously estimated variational parameters as a ``warm start'' solution.
 Secondly, the output of every optimization run within the sequence of spike parameter values $V$ is thresholded via the posterior inclusion probabilities.
 The thresholding rule for BLESS is based on the following inclusion probabilities